Are VLMs Ready for Lane Topology Awareness in Autonomous Driving?: Benchmark Construction

 \section{Benchmark Construction}

-We reuse and manually relabel data from Zhang \emph{et al.}~\cite{zhang2025chameleon} and propose a new benchmark, TopoAware bench, a standardized benchmark for lane topology reasoning in autonomous driving.
-TopoAware Bench is designed as a structured, interpretable, and unbiased diagnostic tool, with multi-view inputs (BEV + PV) that explicitly test models’ ability to integrate different geometric representations.
+We reuse and manually relabel data from Zhang \emph{et al.}~\cite{zhang2025chameleon} and propose a new benchmark, TopoAware-Bench, a standardized benchmark for lane topology reasoning in autonomous driving.
+TopoAware-Bench is designed as a structured, interpretable, and unbiased diagnostic tool, with multi-view inputs including a BEV and a front perspective view (PV), which explicitly test models’ ability to integrate different geometric representations.
 To construct the benchmark, we reuse and relabel the 1,300 VQA questions from Zhang \emph{et al.}~\cite{zhang2025chameleon}, and package them into a consistent and reproducible framework.
-In average, each teak contains 300 curated samples, each consisting of a visual prompt and a textual query.
+On average, each task contains 300 curated samples, each consisting of a visual prompt and a textual query.
 TopoAware-Bench is suitable for evaluating both open-source and closed-source models of varying scales (from 2B to 30B+ parameters), providing a standardized and reliable foundation for advancing research on spatial reasoning in autonomous driving.

-Visual prompts are generated from both the bird’s-eye view (BEV) and the front perspective view (PV), which respectively capture geometric structures and semantic context.
+Visual prompts are generated from both the BEV and the PV, which respectively capture geometric structures and semantic context.
 Textual queries are formulated as concise questions emphasizing semantic and spatial reasoning.
 Each sample in TopoAware-Bench therefore consists of visual inputs $x_v = \{ I_{\text{BEV}}, I_{\text{PV}} \}$, where $I_{\text{BEV}}$ encodes lane-level topology and geometry and $I_{\text{PV}}$ preserves local semantic context; textual queries $x_t$, instantiated from standardized templates to serve as reasoning triggers; and task-specific labels $y$, annotated for the four subtasks of TopoAware-Bench (Intersection, Connection, LeftRight, and Vector).
 This dual-view design enables us to examine models’ ability to integrate multi-view geometric information in a consistent and structured way.
 To ensure fair evaluation, we rigorously balanced the dataset.
 For binary classification tasks (Intersection, Connection, Vector), the ratio of positive to negative samples is approximately $1\!:\!1$.
 For LeftRight, left and right cases are symmetrically distributed.
 We also provide detailed metadata (\emph{e.g.}, color highlights, lane IDs, arrow orientations) to ensure reproducibility.

 \textbf{Task Definition.} TopoAware-Bench is organized around four subtasks, each probing a distinct aspect of spatial and semantic reasoning:

 where each subtask corresponds to a reasoning function